lockejan/tdd-with-python/deploy_tools/provisioning_notes.md

 Vagrant needs to be installed.

+In case you attempt to clone a private repository, make sure your private key is added to ssh-agent.
+Check `ssh-agent -l` to verify that.

 Invoking `vagrant up` inside `${Project_Dir}/deploy_tools` will bring up a headless ubuntu machine.

 Ansible will provision the project and setup the missing parts.
 Afterwards the project is reachable via the configured domain.

-Before accessing it altering `/etc/hosts/` is probably necessary.
+Note: Vagrant will alter `/etc/hosts/` to make the targeted domain reachable.